Gadbee0518/Elucidation-of-Key-Determinants-of-the-High-Malignancy-Level-of-Cholangiocarcinoma/README.md

 # Elucidation-of-Key-Determinants-of-the-High-Malignancy-Level-of-Cholangiocarcinoma
-Analysis of the causes of highly malignant cholangiocarcinoma For ease of viewing, we have generated a PDF version of each table in the attachment.
+Analysis of the causes of highly malignant cholangiocarcinoma.<br>
+For ease of viewing, we have generated a PDF version of each table in the attachment.